jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 see how far we, as an industry, have come, and how the threat landscape and the techniques threat actors utilize have changed.
 This year the DBIR team analyzed 23,896 security incidents, of which, 5,212 were confirmed data breaches.

-With that in mind, lets revisit the Introduction to the 2018 DBIR:
+With that in mind, let’s revisit the Introduction to the 2018 DBIR:
-The DBIR was created to provide a place for security practitioners to look for data\-driven, real\-world views on what commonly befalls companies with regard to cybercrime.
+“The DBIR was created to provide a place for security practitioners to look for data\-driven, real\-world views on what commonly befalls companies with regard to cybercrime.
 That need to know what is happening and what we can do to protect ourselves is why the DBIR remains relevant over a decade later.
 We hope that as